 Cramp bark has a long history of use as for its healthful properties and as a food source.
 The fresh berries were harvested and eaten like cranberries or made into jam.
 Once dried, the berries have even been used to make ink.
 For centuries, the bark was used in traditional European herbalism for its wellness supporting properties.
 Appropriately named, the stripped bark has historically been employed for its relaxing actions and to support the healthy release of the muscular skeletal system.
 In Native American healing traditions, cramp bark was utilized for women’s issues and its astringent properties.
 The guelder rose is an important plant in Ukrainian and Slavic folklore and art.
 Legends state that the plant is associated with protection and feminine powers.
 Typical preparations of the bark include decoctions, infusions, and extracts.

-Ingredients Organic grain alcohol, distilled water, and cramp bark.
+Organic alcohol, water, and dried organic cramp bark.

 Please note: All bulk sizes of 8 oz. and larger are produced to order.
 Please allow an additional three days for processing.